nayanamangalpalli/calculator-behavior/addition.md

 Given - A calculator is turned on and working properly

 When - I will enter a negative number, + , second negative number and =

 Then - The result will be displayed which is negative number.

 ## Scenario: Addition of fractions(Positive or Negative)

 Given - A calculator is turned on and working properly

-When  - I will enter a fractional number, + symbol,another fractional number and =
+When - I will enter a fractional number, +, another fractional number and =

 Then - The result is displayed in fractional form.

 ## Scenario: Addition of +ve and -ve number

 Given - A calculator is turned on and working properly

-When  - I will enter positive number, +, negative number and presses - 2 times, = .
+When - I will enter +ve number, +, -ve number and presses - 2 times, = .

 Then - The latest - operation is considered and displays either +ve or -ve result.

 ## Scenario: Addition of decimals